AdobeDocs/workfront.sv-SE/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-Du måste ha följande åtkomst för att kunna utföra stegen i den här artikeln:
+Du måste ha följande åtkomst för att få åtkomst till Workfront Planning:

 <table style="table-layout:auto">
  <col>